jamie120/ms3-eat-vegan-recipes/testing.md

 ## **User Testing**

 A fellow Code Institute student took the time to thoroughly review the site content and code.
-They provided me with several ideas to improve both the user experience and improve the code efficiency.
+They provided me with several ideas to improve both the user experience and improve code efficiency.

 All changes are documented in Section 6 of this document (Post Review Changes)

 # Post Review Changes

-* The following was addressed post testing and feedback. (changes are detailed in commit history dated 30/01/2021 onwards) :
+* The following was addressed post-testing and feedback. (changes are detailed in commit history dated 30/01/2021 onwards) :
-    1. Change image on recipe page to occupy less page width ( change from container-fluid to container ) - fixes image sharpness.
+    1. Change image on the recipe page to occupy less page width ( change div class from container-fluid to a container ) - fixes image sharpness.
-    2. Change ingredients and recipe info font style to match directions font style on recipe page.
+    2. Change ingredients and recipe info font style to match directions font style on the recipe page.
-    3. Make navar menu button and scroll up button smaller on mobile.
+    3. Make the navbar menu button and scroll up button smaller on mobile.
-    4. Adjust spacing between 'search' and 'all recipes' buttons on the recipes page.
+    4. Adjust the spacing between 'search' and 'all recipes' buttons on the recipes page.
     5. Change the colour of the range, rating input on the recipes page, to match the track colour.
     6. Add page headers to add-recipe and edit-recipe pages - remove 'eat vegan' heading from both.
-    7. Change all app routes to contain hyphons, not underscores.
+    7. Change all app routes to contain hyphens, not underscores.
-    8. Sort recipes in app.py to display in accending order of date added on the recipes template.
+    8. Sort recipes in app.py to display in ascending order of date added on the recipes template.
-    9. Do not display image container on recipe page if 'img url' entry is blank.
+    9. Do not display image container on recipe page if 'image URL' entry is blank.
-    10. Remove the required attribute from the 'img url' field on both add and edit recipe forms.
+    10. Remove the required attribute from the 'image URL' field on both add and edit recipe forms.